GlennNygard/map_generator/README.md

 ## Map Generator.

+CLI map creator using Wave Function Collapse and constraint-solving algorithms to create 2D maps.

-This is a simplified version of the map generator used in the game Brace the Swarm.
-The map exported from this algorithm can be used 'as is' in the game.
+This is a simplified version of the map generator used in the game Brace the Swarm, and the maps exported from this creator can be used 'as is' in the game.
 ### How to use.

 Clone repo to desired location.